danforth-restorative/digitalskills.info/_posts/2020-10-18-digital-transformation-for-the-rest-of-us.md

 That's when I began collecting sources for a variety of subjects and thinking about how to make it easier for people to share their internet research with each-other, to make it easier for everyone to create quality content.

 From there, I became far more interested in [curation](https://github.com/learn-anything/curated-lists) than writing, and eventually got into some contract based research work.
-More recently, I've discovered I could earn a better income from transcribing podcasts than I ever could in the same amount of time spent writing.
+More recently, I've discovered I could earn a better income from transcribing podcasts than I could with the same amount of time spent writing.

 It gradually became clear that people were making good money from my efforts, and that there was far more potential in putting that energy towards a venture of my own.